Factors that cause fluid retention and prevent you from losing weight

 - Localized edema : affects certain parts of the body.
 This condition is most common in the legs and feet, although it can also affect areas of the face, hands, and arms.

-- Lymphedema ( a specific type of localized edema ): Fluid builds up in a leg or arm due to a blockage in the lymphatic system (the body's second circulatory system).
+- Lymphedema ( specific type of localized edema ): Fluid builds up in a leg or arm due to a blockage in the lymphatic system (the body's second circulatory system).

 Signs to know if you are retaining fluid